-If you watch your favorite cable news broadcast or listen to talk radio, you’re likely to hear a lot of heated debate and opinions about What’s Wrong with America: Anger, division, politics, Red vs. Blue states, crooked politicians, police, protesters, loss of civility, racial injustice, guns, crime, taxes, drugs, gangs, privilege, poverty, ignorance, unemployment, climate change, pollution, undocumented immigrants, religion, no religion, sexual harassment, and more.
+If you read social media, watch your favorite cable news broadcast or listen to talk radio, you’re likely to hear a lot of heated debate and opinions about What’s Wrong with America: Anger, division, politics, Red vs. Blue states, January 6th, crooked politicians, police, protesters, criminals, loss of civility, racial injustice, gun control vs. open carry, crime, unfair taxes, drugs, gangs, privilege, poverty, ignorance, unemployment, climate change, pollution, undocumented immigrants, religion, no religion, sexual harassment, jury verdicts, vaccine and mask mandates and more.

 One could easily fall into depression and despair, thinking about personal hardships, the world economy and bitter divisions in our country.
 But think about the state of our country in October, 1863 – in the middle of the Civil War.
 In the midst of a bloody conflict that would leave 600,000 Americans dead, more than all other American wars combined, Abraham Lincoln issued the Proclamation of Thanksgiving.